artgo/ShowWords/README.md

 ShowWords
 =========

-Show words and translations on your HDTV from your Google Spreadsheet
+Show words and translations on your HDTV from your Google Spreadsheet.
+How it will look like see http://youtu.be/BtGnvZQzcws

 Supported for Ubuntu.
 Tested on Ubuntu 13.10